 (d) Hang posters published by the RIDOH at each entrance; businesses should hang this poster now.

 There are fines and enforcement mechanisms for not following the new regulations.
 In addition, the order reopened non-essential retail for pick up and limited browsing (no more than one customer per 300 feet).
 Also pursuant to the order, the work from home requirements are much less restrictive, now only requiring employers to encourage work from home and telling people they should work from home (versus the prior order’s language requiring the same).
-Close contact businesses and recreational business are closed until May 23rd, although the DBR can re-open outdoor seating for restaurants prior to that date.
+Close contact businesses and recreational businesses are closed until May 23rd, although the DBR can re-open outdoor seating for restaurants prior to that date.
 The order that prevents COVID-19 unemployment claims from adversely effecting an employer’s experience rating has also been extended to June 5th.

 For additional information and resources visit Partridge Snow & Hahn’s COVID-19 Advisory Group page.